 A grade of "I" (Incomplete) is requested by the student when he or she is unable to complete all course requirements, such as completing a paper or taking an exam, due to extenuating circumstances, such a sudden illness or family emergency.
+Incomplete cannot be requested prior to the Last Day to Withdraw (LDW).
 The instructor must agree to the Incomplete and complete the Incomplete Form.
-The student must be passing the course at the time that the Incomplete is requested.\ Unless otherwise noted on the annual calendar for each campus, the Incomplete grade must be removed by October 1 for the previous spring or summer semester, or by February 1 for the previous fall semester or the grade will revert to an "F".
+The student must be passing the course at the time that the Incomplete is requested.
+Unless otherwise noted on the annual calendar for each campus, the Incomplete grade must be removed by October 1 for the previous spring or summer semester, or by February 1 for the previous fall semester or the grade will revert to an "F".

-\ This policy takes effect for all students beginning with the fall semester 2019.
+This policy takes effect for all students beginning with the fall semester 2019.